Formosan Termites Are Particularly Threatening Because Of Their Huge Populations

 There are upwards of 2,000 known species of termites, so in order to effectively combat an infestation, it’s important to know which species is causing problems.
 Biologically and behaviorally, Formosan termites are quite different from other species, which means that your local pest control professional will take unique precautions to counter these tenacious pests.

-If termites have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced termite removal experts.
+If termites or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced termite removal experts.